Isosystolic inequalities for optical hypersurfaces: Systolic geometry of optical hypersurfaces

+It remains to prove that the systole of any $F_k$ is bigger than $2$.
+Because $\tilde{F}_k \geq \| \cdot \|$, that is enough to prove that the homotopical systole of the length space $(\RP^n,d_K)$ is $2$.
+It will be more convenient to work on the sphere $S^n$ (the double cover of projective $n$-space) provided with the length metric obtained through its identification with two copies of $K$---each provided with the flat metric induced from the norm $\| \cdot \|$---glued along the boundary.

-If $\gamma \subset S^n$ is the lift of a non-contractible loop in projective $n$-space, its image $f(\gamma) \subset K$ is a closed, connected curve that is symmetric about the origin and intersects the boundary of $K$ in at least two antipodal points $x$ and $-x$.
-Because of the convexity of $K$, the linear projection $\Pi : \R^n \rightarrow \R^n$ whose image is the line containing these points and whose kernel is parallel to the tangent spaces of $\partial K$ at $x$ and $-x$ is distance (and length) decreasing.
-It follows that the length of $\gamma$, which equals the length of $f(\gamma)$, is at least $4$: twice the length the segment joining $-x$ and $x$.
-In other words, the optical hypersuface $\Sph^*(F)$ carries no periodic characteristic that projects to a non-contractible curve in $\RP^n$ and whose action is less than $2$.
+Let us denote by $f : S^n \to K$ the natural projection from the two glued copies of $K$ onto $K$.
+If $\gamma \subset S^n$ is the lift of a non-contractible loop in the projective $n$-space, its image $f(\gamma) \subset K$ is a closed, connected curve that is symmetric about the origin and intersects the boundary of $K$ in at least two antipodal points $x$ and $-x$.
+Because of the convexity of $K$, the linear projection whose image is the one-dimensional subspace containing these points and whose kernel is parallel to support hyperplanes of $\partial K$ at $x$ and $-x$ is distance (and length) decreasing.
+It follows that the length of $\gamma$, which equals the length of $f(\gamma)$, is at least $4$.
+In other words, the length of every non-contractible loop in $(\RP^n, d_K)$ is at least $2$.
+In fact, the systole of $(\RP^{n},d_{K})$ is equal to $2$ because the length of every diameter of $K$ is equal to $2$ and, once we identify its endpoints, a diameter becomes a non-contractible curve in the projective $n$-space. \end{proof}

-Assuming Conjecture~II, we see that the volume bounded by $\Sph^*(F)$ must be at least $4^n$ and, consequently, $4^n \leq n! |K| |K^*|$.
-By continuity of the volume, this inequality holds for all $0$-symmetric convex bodies in $\R^n$.

-Theorem~VII and Ivanov's extension of Pu's inequality to reversible Finsler metrics in~\cite{Ivanov:2002} yield a new proof of Mahler's inequality for centrally symmetric convex bodies on the plane: {\it the product of the volumes of a $0$-symmetric convex body on the plane and its dual body is greater than or equal to 8.}
+Theorem~\ref{thm:VII} and Ivanov's extension of Pu's inequality to reversible Finsler metrics in~\cite{Ivanov:2002} yield a new proof of Mahler's inequality for centrally symmetric convex bodies on the plane: \assertion{the product of the areas of a $0$-symmetric convex body on the plane and its dual body is greater than or equal to $8$}.

-We finish by pointing out that if we apply Theorem~\ref{Nakamura-ABT} instead of Conjecture~II in the proof of Theorem~VII, we obtain the weaker inequality $4^n \leq (n!)^2 |K| |K^*|$.
-Taking into account the degree of generality of Theorem~\ref{Nakamura-ABT}, this is a remarkably good lower bound for the volume product of a centrally symmetric convex body.
-In fact, this lower bound is due to Mahler~(\cite{Mahler-conjecture:1939}) and for a time it was the standard inequality relating the volume of a convex body and the volume of its dual (see \cite{Lekkerkerker:1969}).